Alvin and the Chipmunks: Chipwrecked: Production

 On October 26, 2010, according to 24 Frames from the Los Angeles Times, Mike Mitchell, the director behind Shrek Forever After, was in negotiations with 20th Century Fox to direct the new film.
+Principal photography began on January 22, 2011.
 The film featured one of Carnival's newest and biggest cruise ships, Carnival Dream.
 The external shots and interior stateroom suite were filmed during a seven-day Caribbean cruise.
 The casino, dance club, and dining room were filmed on a set not attempting to match the actual interior of the Carnival Dream cruise ship.
-The visual effects and animation for the chipmunks were provided by Los Angeles-based Rhythm and Hues Studios, who previously animated the first and second installments of the franchise.
+The visual effects and animation for the chipmunks were provided by Los Angeles-based Rhythm & Hues Studios (R&H), who previously animated the first and second installments of the franchise.
 Mark Mothersbaugh composed the musical score for the film, replacing David Newman.

 Release

-Alvin and the Chipmunks: Chipwrecked was released in the U.S. on December 16, 2011, and was the first and only live-action animated Chipmunks film to be rated G by the MPAA.
+Alvin and the Chipmunks: Chipwrecked was released in the United States on December 16, 2011.
+It is the first and only live-action/animated Chipmunks film to be rated G by the Motion Picture Association of America.
 It was originally planned to be released in 3D, which never came to fruition.
-The film was accompanied by a short film entitled Scrat’s Continental Crack-up Part 2 to promote Ice Age: Continental Drift which was released on July 13, 2012.
+The film was accompanied by a short film entitled Scrat's Continental Crack-up Part 2 to promote Ice Age: Continental Drift, which was released on July 13, 2012.

 Home media

-Alvin and the Chipmunks: Chipwrecked was released on DVD and Blu-ray from 20th Century Fox Home Entertainment.
+Alvin and the Chipmunks: Chipwrecked was released on DVD and Blu-ray from 20th Century Fox Home Entertainment on March 27, 2012.
 The release made $44,732,290 in DVD sales and $10,542,142 in Blu-ray sales.